I hated shoveling snow as a kid.

 If those repairs require access to the electrical cabling or water tubes, you may have to pay for complete resurfacing.
 That can easily cost thousands of dollars.

 Instead of installing a radiant heated driveway system, some homeowners choose to use cheaper, heated mats.

 Heated mats are typically rubber and sit on top of your existing driveway.
 They’re usually the size of tire tracks and plug into a regular outlet.

-That makes installation much easier, and can often be done by a single person in under an hour.
+That makes installation much more manageable and can often be done by a single person in under an hour.

 Although heated mats are much less expensive, they struggle to handle a real winter storm very well.

 So, for example, if you live in Buffalo and get lake effect snow off the Great Lakes, heated mats likely won’t have the power to keep your driveway warm in extreme weather.

 Installing a heated driveway is sure to spark lots of questions.
 Here are the ones I hear most often.